Tenchi2xh/CRT/doc/journal.md

 - Basic shadow mapping for first parallel light only
 - Many scenes from close up would clip --- re-setting the near plane would break shadows.
 So a hack where all distances and values like light falloff are multiplied by a constant when imported and everything is bigger, making the default nearPlane appear small in comparison
 - Project background on a cube via ray tracing to export to jPCT skybox
+- Corrected ray tracing camera for looking straight up or down